 Yeah, it's almost certainly a projecting your needs on your pet joke.
 If it was snowing she'd dress it in a sweater.
 Just like how people will put them on Shih Tzus and other small dogs even if they have naturally warm coats.

 Okay, these games are getting official remakes within gen VI.
 Say what?
-Wasn't Pokémon X and Y supposed to take place after Pokémon Black 2 and White 2, which in tern takes place after Pokémon Black and White, which in tern takes place after the IV gen games, which in tern takes place after the III gen games?
+Wasn't Pokémon X and Y supposed to take place after Pokémon Black 2 and White 2, which in turn takes place after Pokémon Black and White, which in turn takes place after the IV gen games, which in turn takes place after the III gen games?
 Which part of the timeline does Ruby and Sapphire really take place in, now?

 ORAS will replace RSE in the timeline.
 Also, the timeline is this◊, with X and Y taking place at the same time as Black 2 and White 2.

 The placement of ORAS on the timeline is a bit more complicated.
 It is shown to take place before Black and White by virtue of the Royal Unova being described as 'under construction', and as established, X and Y can't take place before Black and White due to the mention of Team Plasma.
 Where it gets complicated is that the Delta Episode has Zinnia imply that the original games are in an alternate, parallel timeline where Mega Evolution doesn't exist and the Kalos war never happened.

 ... which in turn fits surprisingly well with the end of the Ruby and Sapphire chapter of Special, where Celebi brings the protagonists to an alternate timeline where the climax proceeded very differently.